Indrikoterio/suiron/README.md

 This brief README does not present a detailed explanation of how inference engines work, so a basic understanding of Prolog is required.
 Documentation will be expanded in time.

+There is a online test site at: [klivo.net/suiron](https://klivo.net/suiron)

 ## Briefly

 An inference engines analyzes facts and rules which are stored in a knowledge base.
 Suiron has a parser which loads these facts and rules from a text-format source file.